GetStream/stream-chat-swift/docusaurus/docs/iOS/basics/integration.md

 ![Screenshot shows XCFrameworks being draged into Xcode](../assets/carthage-drag.png)

-_More information about Carthage [can be found here](https://github.com/Carthage/Carthage)_
+_More information about Carthage [can be found here](https://github.com/Carthage/Carthage)._

 ## XCFrameworks

 In an effort to have [**Module Stability**](https://www.swift.org/blog/library-evolution/), we have started distributing **pre-built XCFrameworks** starting ***4.6.0***

 :::info
 Our XCFrameworks are built with Swift 5.5.
-In order to use them you need Xcode 13 or above
+In order to use them you need Xcode 13 or above.
 :::

 An **XCFramework** is a package that contains binaries for multiple architectures/platforms, but only the particular slice of that package required for your architecture/platform will be used.

 **Benefits of XCFrameworks:**
 - Conveniently import a single package
-- Supports all platforms and architectures (We support iOS in StreamChatUI and iOS/macOS in StreamChat )
+- Supports all platforms and architectures (We support iOS in StreamChatUI and iOS/macOS in StreamChat)
 - No more fat binaries.
 No more architectures stripping

 > Does this mean that from now on, I will need to import Stream manually?